guoyuqi020/guoyuqi020.github.io/_pages/about.md

 I'm a Ph.D. candidate in Software Engineering at Institute of Software, Universify of Chinese Academy of Sciences.
 I am advised by Prof. [Yan Cai](https://yancai.site/).
 I expect to graduate in 2027.

 My recent research focuses on AI-assisted software engineering, where I explore approaches for combining AI's code semantics comprehension with rule-based software analysis techniques for effective software developing/testing.
-Previously, my research interests centered on developing algorithms for detecting concurrency bugs in large-scale programs, and testing approaches for detecting non-correspondences in cross-architectural software porting.
+Previously, my research interests centered on developing algorithms for detecting concurrency bugs in large-scale programs, and designing testing approaches for detecting non-correspondences in cross-architectural software porting.